-The HFEA will continue to be part of the Department of Health Group Assurance framework and to work with the newly appointed co-sourcing provider on completing the internal audit plan for 2013/14 and preparing and delivering the plan for 2014/15.
+The HFEA will continue to be part of the Department of Health Group Assurance framework and to work with the co-sourcing provider on delivering the plan for 2014/15.
 It is possible costs may come down over the next few years as the framework helps drive systemic risk out and improves levels of assurance for the Group.